NamitaMalik/Hoisting/README.md

 funcScopeTest();
 ```

-You will notice the changes between both above code is that only declaration of variable(in our example variable name is **a**) has move to first line of the **function**.
-Assignment is still happening on the same place.
-Yup, now you got the secret of **Hoisting**.
+You will notice that difference between both the above snippets is that only declaration of variable(in our example variable name is **a**) has moved to the first line of the **function**.
+Assignment is still happening on the same place!

 This was all about hoisting in **JavaScript**.
 In case you want to know about the **scope in JavaScript**, read this awesome blog by (Amit Thakkar)[http://codechutney.in/blog/nodejs/scope-in-javascript/].